Starsassault/dorky/_posts/2018-06-10-third-article.md

 1. Get the repository files from github by cloning it to the github software.
 2. Next save it somehwere where you can easily find it.
-3. Open the terminal and type 'sd ' and drag the folder behind it. hit enter and now you'll be in that directory. (aka nothing really happens)
+3. Open the terminal and type 'cd ' and drag the folder behind it. hit enter and now you'll be in that directory. (aka nothing really happens)
-4. 'jekyll serve --livereload' hit enter
+4. 'bundle exec jekyll serve --livereload' hit enter
 5. open browser and go to '[http://localhost:4000'](http://localhost:4000')

 Now you can edit the website offline before pushing it.